 Apart from zoom and macro, good attention can be stuck to the wide-angle options, which also aren’t perfect in some devices, like Xiaomi Mi 9.

-In this article, I would like to discuss something like an alternative to these problems, for users who desire more, than standard image features provided by the devices and answer is it worth to bother or not.
+In this article, I would like to discuss something like an alternative to these problems, for users who desire more, than standard image features provided by the devices and answer whether is it worth bothering or not.

 The first thing, that came to my mind was: If I can equip my DSLR camera with random lenses, can I do the same with my smartphone then?

 I found, that obviously YES 🙂